msfninja/schedule/README.md

 cd schedule
 ```

-After successfully cloning Schedule's repository to your machine, you can proceed with installing other necessary npm modules [here](#other-modules).
+After successfully cloning Schedule's repository to your machine, you can proceed with installing other necessary npm modules in [this section](#other-modules).

 ## Initial Configuration